NoobStevie/Product-Review-Code-Challenge/README.md

 # Product-Review-Code-Challenge

-This code challenged has used ruby classes and methods that will let a user leave a review of a product.
+This code challenged has used ruby classes and methods that will allow a user to leave reviews of certain products.

 # Software Used: